Graduate Emergency Fund

 The Graduate Emergency Fund provides grants to assist currently enrolled graduate and professional students with urgent financial needs and acute financial hardship due to unanticipated one-time expenses.

-The fund is intended to support the continued academic progress and well-being of students experiencing short term financial hardship who cannot reasonably resolve their immediate financial needs through loans, aid programs, or personal resources.
+The fund is intended to support the continued academic progress and well-being of students experiencing short term financial hardship who cannot otherwise reasonably resolve their immediate financial needs through loans, aid programs, or personal resources.

 Please review all of the information on this page before submitting a request to the Graduate Emergency Fund.